nanobox-quickstarts/nanobox-middleman/README.md

 # cd into the middleman app
 cd nanobox-middleman

-# start the dev environment
-nanobox dev start

 # add a convenient way to access your app from the browser
-nanobox dev dns add middleman.nanobox.dev
+nanobox dns add local middleman.dev

-# console into the dev environment
+# start the dev environment and middleman
-nanobox dev console

-# install gems
-bundle install

-# run middleman server
+nanobox run middleman
-bundle exec middleman server
 ```

-Visit the app from your favorite browser at: `middleman.nanobox.dev:4567`.
+Visit the app from your favorite browser at [middleman.dev:4567](http://middleman.dev:4567.

-## Now What?
-For more details about how this works or for more advanced topics related to running Middleman applications with Nanobox, visit [guides.nanobox.io/middleman/](https://guides.nanobox.io/middleman/).